ugtheven/react-vite-boilerplate/README.md

 # React Vite Boilerplate

-Mon boilerplate personnel pour faciliter la création d'applications React avec une stack moderne et efficace.
+My personal boilerplate to facilitate the creation of React applications with a modern and efficient stack.

-## ✨ Stack technique
+## ✨ Technical Stack

-Les technologies incluses dans ce boilerplate :
+Technologies included in this boilerplate:

-- ⚡ Vite pour un build rapide
+- ⚡ Vite for fast building
 - ⚛️ React V19.1
-- 🔒 TypeScript strict
+- 🔒 Strict TypeScript
 - 🎨 Tailwind CSS
 - 🛣️ TanStack Router
 - 📦 Zustand
 - 🎭 Shadcn/ui
 - 🔧 ESLint + Prettier

-## 🚀 Prêt à démarrer
+## 🚀 Ready to start

 ### Installation